alocay/gradient-gauss/README.md

 * `blueCenterFactor`:  the location of the blue bell curve center withiin the range provided
 * `greenCenterFactor`: the location of the green bell curve center withini the range provided
 * `rangeDivisor`:      the number by which the number range will be divided the color bell curve widths
+* `redDivisor`:        the same as range divisor but only affects the red channel.
+Will override `rangeDivisor` for the red channel.
+* `greenDivisor`:      the same as range divisor but only affects the green channel.
+Will override `rangeDivisor` for the green channel.
+* `blueDivisor`:       the same as range divisor but only affects the blue channel.
+Will override `rangeDivisor` for the blue channel.

-**Note:** The min and max options are not be used during instantiation.
+**Note:** The min and max values within the options object are not used during instantiation.
 Check the [documentation](https://github.com/alocay/gradient-gauss/blob/master/docs/gradient-gauss-docs.md) for more information on the options and default values.

 ```js
 options = {